Different Types of Plungers for Toilets

 Tips for Proper Usage

-To use a flange plunger properly, start by placing the flange inside the toilet drain and ensure the rubber cup sits flush against the toilet bowl.
-Applying downward pressure with the plunger handle, use a steady pumping motion to create suction.
+Start using a flange plunger by inserting the flange into the toilet drain, making sure the rubber cup fits snugly against the bowl.
+Apply downward pressure on the handle and use a steady pumping motion to generate suction.

 Wearing rubber gloves is recommended, as the process can be messy.
 It’s important to ensure that the rubber cup is submerged in hot water before use—this softens the rubber, allowing for a better seal.
 The wooden handle provides stability during the plunging process, helping to direct force effectively.